anupmehta702/paint/README.md

 Concerns/Potential Issues
 DrawObjectFactory must be static.
-BucketFill also categorized under CanvasException.
+BucketFill also categorized under CanvasOperation.
 Treated canvas creation as separate command .
 Did not have command for every operation .Instead had only one command which took care of all operation